NinevaStudios/nineva-docs/docs/ue-plugins/deep-link-unreal.md

 v1.0.4

-* ADDED Supoort for URL schemes on iOS and Facebook app links
+* ADDED Support for URL schemes on iOS and Facebook app links

 v1.0.3

-* FIXED 'exported' tag on acitivities for Android 12
+* FIXED 'exported' tag on activities for Android 12

 v1.0.0